lmscloud-io/mdlcode-docs/docs/troubleshooting.md

 ![Re-index](https://raw.githubusercontent.com/lmscloud-io/mdlcode-docs/main/docs/media/troubleshooting/reindex.png)

-If you can reproduce the scenario when MDLCode does not re-index something automatically, please [create an issue](https://github.com/lmscloud-io/mdlcode-docs/issues) and describe how to reproduce it.
+If you consistently hit a situation when MDLCode does not re-index something automatically, please [create an issue](https://github.com/lmscloud-io/mdlcode-docs/issues) and describe how to reproduce it.

 ---